densechen/AReLU/README.md

 This repository is the implementation of paper [AReLU: Attention-based-Rectified-Linear-Unit](AReLU).

-While developing, we found that this repo is quiet convenient for people to do different kind of experiments with different activation functions, different learning rating, different optimizer and different network structure.
-And it is easy for us to add new activation functions and new network structures into program.
-What's more, based on visdom and ploty, we also provide a quite nice visualization of training process and training results.
+While developing, we found that this repo is quite convenient for people to do experiments with different activation functions, learning ratings, optimizers and network structures.
+It is easy for us to add new activation functions and network structures into program.
+What's more, based on visdom and ploty, we also provide a nice visualization of training process and testing results.

-This project is friendly to newcomers of PyTorch.
+**This project is friendly to newcomers of PyTorch.**

 ## 2. Install